Skip to main content

 The photograph must be signed and dated by the signatory under the certification.

-Change of address – it is the registrant’s responsibility to ensure that their contact details remain up to date.
-To change your address, portal.psni.org.uk/Account/Login
+It is the registrant’s responsibility to ensure that their contact details remain up to date.
+To change your address or contact telephone number(s), please do so via the online portal: portal.psni.org.uk/Account/Login

 Registrants, who wish to be voluntarily removed from the register of Pharmaceutical Chemists in Northern Ireland, may apply to leave in accordance with Regulation 7(6) of the Council of the Pharmaceutical Society of Northern Ireland (Fitness to Practise and Disqualification) Regulations (Northern Ireland) 2012.
 Normally, registrants who are subject to fitness to practise procedures will not be permitted to remove their name from the register by voluntary request.